SSOURABH58/spawnerfinderModMC/README.md

 - Updated to Minecraft 26.1 (Tiny Takeover update)
 - Ported to Java 25 compatibility
 - Migrated rendering logic to the new `HudElementRegistry` API

+### v2.0.0 - The Ultimate Search & UI Update (Minecraft 26.1)
+**New Features & Enhancements:**
+- **Refined HUD UI**:
+  - Dark transparent background panels behind spawner lists for readability.
+  - Interactive screen height expansion (toggle between Compact and Expanded view using the `I` key).
+  - High-fidelity mob icon rendering (using custom mob heads or spawn eggs) right next to each entry on the HUD and in the search screen.
+- **Advanced Grouping System**:
+  - Automatically identifies groups of spawners located within activation proximity (16-block radius).
+  - Calculates the exact coordinate centroid where players should stand to activate and run multiple spawners simultaneously.
+  - Displays groups on the right side of the HUD, sorted by group size (largest first) and distance.
+- **Dynamic Search & Filtering**:
+  - Brand-new interactive search screen (default keybind: `U`).
+  - Real-time search filter by typing mob names to narrow down spawners on the HUD.
+  - TAB-completion support to cycle through available mob names quickly in the search box.
+  - Complete support for non-vanilla and modded spawners (dynamically loaded from registry).
+  - "Vanilla Only" filter toggle to easily switch between base game and custom modded mobs.
+- **Significant Performance Tuning**:
+  - Scanning engine uses chunk loading tracking (`LevelChunk`) rather than brute-force block inspection, resulting in zero lag spikes and high FPS.
+  - Scanning interval optimized to 2 seconds to run smoothly even on lower-end systems.

 ---